Rich Ward

-Richard Park Ward (born January 16, 1969), also known by his stage name the Duke, is an American guitarist best known as a founding member of Stuck Mojo and as lead guitarist of heavy metal band Fozzy.
+Richard Park Ward (born January 16, 1969), also known by his stage name the Duke, is an American guitarist and occasional vocalist.
+He is a founding member of rap metal band Stuck Mojo and the lead guitarist of heavy metal band Fozzy.

 Early life

 Ward grew up listening to many indie-style soundtracks as that was all that was available to him.
 After his parents' divorce, Ward's mother's work schedule was hectic, resulting in her hiring a college student to look after him and his sister.

 According to Ward, the student would often bring over heavy metal and hard rock albums from bands such as AC/DC, Black Sabbath and Iron Maiden, to name a few.
 From that point, Ward had a new outlook on music, having found the genre of music that "clicked" with him.
 Ward has also said in interviews that his favorite band growing up was Journey, and he has also cited bands like Bad Company and Foreigner as influences.

 Ward began learning guitar at age 12, borrowing a friend's guitar on weekends, practicing different chords he picked up from his friends.